kubewarden/docs/docs/reference/spec/02-settings.md

   <link rel="canonical" href="https://docs.kubewarden.io/reference/spec/settings"/>
 </head>

-Policy behavior is not set in stone, it can be configured by providing configuration details to the policy at runtime.
-The policy author has full freedom to define the structure of the policy settings.
+Policy behavior is not rigid,
+it can be configured by providing configuration details to the policy at runtime.
+The policy author has the freedom to define the structure of policy settings.

-Kubewarden takes care of serializing the policy settings into JSON and provide them to the policy every time it is invoked.
+Kubewarden takes care of serializing the policy settings into JSON and provides them to the policy each time it is invoked.

 ## Settings validation

-Some policies might want to validate the settings a user provides to ensure they are correct.
+Policies should validate the settings a user provides to ensure correctness.

-Each policy must register a waPC function called `validate_settings` that takes care of validating the policy settings.
+Each policy registers a waPC function called `validate_settings` that validates the policy settings.

 The `validate_settings` function receives as input a JSON representation of the settings provided by the user.
-The function validates them and returns as a response a `SettingsValidationResponse` object.
+This function validates them and returns as a response a `SettingsValidationResponse` object.

-The structure of the `SettingsValidationResponse` object is the following one:
+The structure of the `SettingsValidationResponse` object is:

 ```yaml
 {